Pomona College: Academics and programs

 Pomona offers instruction in the liberal arts disciplines and awards the Bachelor of Arts degree.
 The college operates on a semester system, with a normal course load of four full-credit classes per semester.
 32 credits and a C average GPA are needed to graduate, along with the requirements of a major, a first-year critical inquiry seminar, at least one course in each of six "breadth of study" areas, proficiency in a foreign language, two physical education courses, a writing-intensive course, a speaking-intensive course, and an "analyzing difference" course (typically examining a type of structural inequality).

 Pomona offers 48 majors, most of which also have a corresponding minor.
-For the 2022 graduation cohort, 23 percent of students majored in the arts and humanities, 39 percent in the natural sciences, 22 percent in the social sciences, and 16 percent in interdisciplinary fields.
-15 percent of students completed a double major, 23 percent completed a minor, and 3 percent completed multiple minors.
-The college does not permit majoring in pre-professional disciplines such as medicine or law but offers academic advising for those areas and 3-2 engineering programs with Caltech, Dartmouth, and Washington University.
+For the 2023 graduation cohort, 21% of students majored in the arts and humanities, 39% in the natural sciences, 24% in the social sciences, and 16% in interdisciplinary fields.
+19% of students completed a double major, 29% completed a minor, and 2% completed multiple minors.
+The college does not permit majoring in pre-professional disciplines such as medicine or law but offers academic advising for those areas and 3‑2 engineering programs with California Institute of Technology, Dartmouth College, and Washington University in St. Louis.